wp-plugins/lx-password-generator/readme.txt

 2. Activate the plugin through the 'Plugins' menu in Wordpress
 3. Place `[passgen]` shortcode in your page or post

+You can also specify the following attributes to tune the form's appearance:
+* `length=4..64` specifies the default length of a password.
+Allowed values range from 4 to 64.
+* `upper=1` enables upper-case letters option.
+Activated by default.
+* `lower=1` enables lower-case letters option.
+Activated by default.
+* `digits=1` enables digits option.
+Activated by default.
+* `special=1` enables special characters `,.:;_=` option.
+Disabled by default.

 == Frequently Asked Questions ==

 = Any questions =